A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Unifying fixed-point iterations using linear dynamical systems

 \begin{proposition} The Picard iteration operator $\mathcal{A}_P$ given by \cref{eq:picard_shih} is a special case of an LDS, \cref{eq:common_form}, where the transition matrix is the identity,

 \end{proposition}

 \begin{proof} Define $f_{t+1}(x_t) := x_t + g(x_t, t) \cdot \Delta$.
 Then, from \cref{eq:picard_shih} it follows that

-This is exactly of the form of the generic linear recursion shown in \cref{eq:common_form}, with $A_{t+1} = I_D$. \end{proof}
+This is exactly of the form of the generic linear recursion shown in \cref{eq:common_form}, with $\tilde{A}_{t+1} = I_D$. \end{proof}

 An important consequence of \Cref{prop:picard} is that like Newton iterations and quasi-Newton iterations, Picard iterations can also be cast as an LDS.
 In Newton iterations, the full Jacobian $\nicefrac{\partial f_{t+1}}{\partial x_t}$ is used in LDS; in quasi-Newton iterations, the diagonal approximation $\mathrm{diag}[\nicefrac{\partial f_{t+1}}{\partial x_t}]$ is used; and in Picard iterations, the identity $I_D$ is used.
-The Picard iteration is more compute and memory efficient than even quasi-Newton, but is also generally a less faithful approximation and takes more iterations to converge, unless the Jacobian is well-approximated by the identity.
+The Picard iteration is more compute and memory efficient than even quasi-Newton, requiring only vector additions via the prefix sum algorithm.
+However, it is generally a less faithful approximation and takes more iterations to converge, unless the Jacobian is well-approximated by the identity.